pataskad/randomcartrackcombo/README.md

     This project is simple in nature and intends to provide a quick, randomized function to select a car and track combination for a weekly league on the game iRacing (personal use).

 # Development plan and scope #
     Over time this project will evolve as my knowledge and skills using Javascript increase.
-To start, this project will be crude in nature but will become more automated over time.
-This project will start with pre-set track and car lists as separate functions to select on a random roll basis, as development progresses this project will be intended to combine each dataset to randomly select a track/car pair through one button.

-    Additionally, the future theory of this project is to allow any user to add in their own tracks and cars to randomly select from upon the click of a button.
+To start, this project will be crude in nature but will become more complex over time.
+This project starts with pre-set track and car lists with one function to select a car/track combo on a random roll basis.
+Additionally, the next steps of this project are to allow a user to add/remove their own selection of tracks and cars to randomly select from upon the click of a button(function).

 # Technologies utilized #
     Javascript, HTML5, CSS3, Bootstrap v4.1.3, CSS cdn only as of v1.0.0, Django/Python